-There is a burgeoning couchsurfing community here in Singapore — hundreds of locals that are willing to open up their homes for you, in exchange for nothing but friendship and shared experiences.
-Save cost by opening yourself up to a whole new world of travelling!
+There is a burgeoning couchsurfing community here in Singapore — hundreds of locals willing to open their homes in exchange for nothing but friendship and shared experiences.
+Save costs by opening your mind to a new way of travelling!

 We’ve set aside a food budget of S$75 capped at S$15/day.
-We’ve recommended a few places in the itinerary below, but it’s not an extensive list (if you’re looking for that head here).
-However, in any part of Singapore, you shouldn’t be too far away from a stall / coffee shop selling any of the dishes in the food section above.
+The list above isn’t an extensive list — if you’re looking for that, read: 54 Local Approved Things to Eat in Singapore.
+However, in any part of Singapore, you shouldn’t be too far away from shops selling any of the dishes in the food section above.

 Head to the nearest MRT station or 7-Eleven from your accommodation and get yourself an EZ-Link Card for S$25.
-Your card should then have S$20 value in them, and it’s just about sufficient to get around if you follow the itinerary plan below.
-Cards can always be topped up at any station/7-Eleven in case you need to.
+Your card should then have S$20 stored value, which is sufficient to get around if you follow the Singapore itinerary plan below.
+Cards can always be topped up at any station/7-Eleven if you need to.

 This is what you’ve been waiting for!
-If you have five days in Singapore (which by the way is an awfully short time), we’ve compiled an itinerary that you can save onto your phone to see the best of what Singapore has to offer.
-Bear in mind that this particular itinerary involves a lot of walking.
+We’ve compiled a Singapore itinerary with the best of what to experience in five days.
+Bear in mind that this particular Singapore itinerary involves a lot of walking.
 It’s structured in such a way that most places are close to each other.
-By strolling from one location to the next, you’ll also get to freely explore the places that catch your eye.
+By strolling from one location to the next, you’ll also get to freely explore places that catch your eye.
 Itineraries are just guides, after all.

 For a less sweaty experience, consider topping up an extra S$10 to your EZ-link card to take public transport from place to place.

-Day two involves a little bit more culture.
-Chinatown and Little India provides a brief look at how multiple diverse cultures are able to coexist on one tiny island.
-Fort Canning Park and the National Museum will help you uncover bits of our history, while the Esplanade showcases magnificently the multitude of talent we have in the creative arts scene.
+Day two involves a bit more culture.
+Chinatown and Little India provide a brief look at how multiple diverse cultures are able to coexist on one tiny island.
+Fort Canning Park and the National Museum will help you uncover bits of our history, while the Esplanade showcases the multitude of talents we have in the creative arts scene.

 You’ll spend Day three on the popular island of Sentosa.
-There’s lots of fun to have here, and it isn’t just limited to the rollercoasters and tasty churros of Universal Studios.
+There’s lots of fun to have here, and it’s not just limited to Universal Studios’ rollercoasters and churros.

 Day four — oof.
 This one’s for the hardcore trekkers.
-The MacRitchie Treetop Walk is a fantastic break from the hustle and bustle of the city, but it does involve a lot of walking.
-Feel free to skip this one and head straight to the Botanical Gardens for a breezier morning/afternoon.
+The MacRitchie Treetop Walk is a fantastic break from the hustle and bustle of the city, and involves a lot of walking.
+If you’d rather chill, skip this one and head straight to the Botanical Gardens for a breezier morning/afternoon.
 Haw Par Villa is still one of Singapore’s most underrated points of interests, and exploring the place at night adds a little supernatural spice.

 Due to the expansive nature of Singapore’s main shopping district, we considered taking this off the budget list entirely.
-However, the streets of Orchard Road are quite the sight to behold, especially towards the end of the year (Nov/Dec) Lovely Christmas decorations light up the busy streets at night and there’s a charm to the place that I haven’t seen been replicated elsewhere in Asia.
+However, the streets of Orchard Road are quite a sight to behold, especially towards the end of the year when Christmas decorations light up the streets, with a charm that I haven’t seen replicated elsewhere in Asia.

-That said, there’s a certain je ne sais quoi that still exists all year round, and you can’t quite say you’ve been to the sunny island without having roamed around here for a bit.
+That said, there’s a certain je ne sais quoi that still exists all year round, and you can’t say you’ve been to our sunny island without having strolled around Orchard Road.